Patrick Chung: 2018 season

-On March 19, 2018, the Patriots signed Chung to a two-year, $7.80 million contract extension with $5.12 million guaranteed and a signing bonus of $3.60 million, keeping him under contract through the 2020 season.
+On March 19, 2018, the Patriots signed Chung to a two-year, $7.8 million contract extension with $5.12 million guaranteed and a signing bonus of $3.6 million, keeping him under contract through the 2020 season.
 Chung was also named a team captain for the first time.
+He finished the 2018 season with 0.5 sacks, 84 total tackles (52 solo), one interception, three passes defended, and a fumble recovery.

 Chung was injured early in the second half of Super Bowl LIII against the Los Angeles Rams, sustaining a "right hand or wrist injury."
 An air cast was put on his arm, and Chung walked off the field.
 He did not return to the game, which the Patriots went on to win 13–3.
 After the game, Chung stated that he had broken his arm.
 On February 9, 2019, Chung underwent surgery on his broken forearm.

 2019 season

 On April 12, 2019, Chung signed a one-year contract extension with the Patriots, keeping him under contract through the 2021 season.
+Chung finished the 2019 season with 51 total tackles (38 solo) and three passes defended in 13 games and 12 starts.